Curwensville, Pennsylvania

 Curwensville is a borough in Clearfield County, Pennsylvania, United States, 45 mi north of Altoona on the West Branch Susquehanna River.
 Coal mining, tanning, and the manufacture of fire bricks were the industries at the turn of the 20th century.
 In 1900, 1,937 people lived in the borough, and in 1910, 2,549 lived there.
-As of the 2020 U.S. census, the borough had a population of 2,567.
+As of the 2020 census, Curwensville had a population of 2,567.
 The population of the borough at its highest was 3,422 in 1940.

 History

 Curwensville was named for John Curwen in 1799.
 Once the Borough was established and local government formed, many improvements were made to this country village, including sidewalks being laid on Filbert, Thompson, and Pine Streets in May 1855, the first bridge constructed in the borough in 1870, and in 1890 the first water system was established.
 The town began to do well financially because of the lumber trade along the West Branch of the Susquehanna River.
 The leather trade has been and continues to be a large industry in Curwensville, Wickett and Craig.
 The Clearfield Cheese Company has been producing high-quality cheese out of Curwensville, Pennsylvania since 1938.
 In 1956, a man named Arnold Nawrocki came up with the idea to invent a method for wrapping cheese slices in cellophane, which drastically increased their shelf life and changed the modern cheese industry.
 Curwensville became the second borough of Clearfield County in 1851.